The Napa Wine Project

 From 1975 to 1979 Robbins had the winery constructed on site to roughly resemble the ‘city hall’ in Disneyland.
 Prior to construction, an old shed stood in front of the cave entrance.
 Materials in part were reclaimed from old homes in San Francisco that were being torn down at the time.

 In addition to producing excellent wines under Mike’s ownership, Spring Mountain Vineyards was one of several Napa wineries to appear in the TV Show, Falcon’s Crest.
 Mike even released several wines under the Falcon Crest label in the early 1980s.
-And the winery was one of a select few featured in the 1976 Paris Tasting – the 1973 Spring Mountain Vineyards Chardonnay took 4th place.
+And the winery was one of a select few featured in the 1976 Paris Tasting – the 1973 Spring Mountain Vineyards Chardonnay took 4th place with some of the grapes for this wine sourced from a vineyard on Atlas Peak.

-Switzerland based businessman, film producer, investor in Encyclopædia Britannica and Merriam-Webster among numerous other interests, Jacqui (Jacob) Safra purchased and combined three historical wineries (four adjoining vineyard sites) between 1992 and 1996 – Miravelle, Chateau Chevalier and La Perla, totaling 845 acres of which 225 is planted to vine.
+Switzerland based businessman, film producer, investor in Encyclopædia Britannica and Merriam-Webster among numerous other interests, and former owner of Spring Mountain Vineyard, Jacqui (Jacob) Safra purchased and combined three historical wineries (four adjoining vineyard sites) between 1992 and 1996 – Miravelle, Chateau Chevalier and La Perla, totaling 845 acres of which 225 is planted to vine.
 For perspective, Spring Mountain Vineyard is slightly larger than New York’s Central Park.

 Located at 400 feet, Miravelle is the lowest winery site on the property and is also where visitors to the property are hosted.